ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

-Once an Ubuntu release has been completed and published, updates for it are only released under certain circumstances, and must follow a special procedure called a “stable release update” or SRU.
+Once an Ubuntu release has been completed and published, updates for it are only released under certain circumstances, and must follow a special procedure called a "stable release update" or SRU.

 This documentation describes the principles and processes we follow in order to keep stable Ubuntu releases stable.